open/close all folders

-- As of 2016, the appearances for the bee, fox, and peacock kwamis (as well as names for the latter two-Trixx and Duusu, respectively) have been revealed.
-It's also been revealed the Alya will be getting the fox miraculous and Chloe will be getting the bee one in season 2, and that the peacock hero will be seen in season 3.
+- As of 2017, the appearances for the fox, peacock, and bee kwamis (as well as their names-Trixx, Duusu, and Pollen, respectively) have been revealed.
+It's also been revealed the Alya will be getting the fox Miraculous and Chloe will be getting the bee one in season 2, and that the owner of the peacock Miraculous will be seen in season 3 as a new villain.

 Hawk Moth’s Miraculous belonged to Mrs. AgresteThis theory combines with the one saying Adrien’s father is Hawk Moth.
 Adrien’s mother was a heroine and wielder of the butterfly Miraculous from her teenage years into parenthood.
 Gabriel was either her partner, or just an incredibly understanding husband.
 One day, she died while on a mission, or disappeared and left her Miraculous brooch and its kwami behind.
 Gabriel and the kwami, heartbroken, decided to team up and bring back the woman they both love, either to revive her or find her by collecting the other Miraculouses.